 The Oxford Handbook of Comparative Law (Mathias Reimann & Reinhard Zimmermann, eds.)
-(K48 .O96 2006) is a collection of essays that examines the development of comparative law in a number of countries and analyzes modern comparative law as an intellectual enterprise.
+(K48 .O96 2006 & online) is a collection of essays that examines the development of comparative law in a number of countries and analyzes modern comparative law as an intellectual enterprise.

-Redden, Kenneth R., Modern Legal Systems Cyclopedia (K530 .M62 1984).
+Redden, Kenneth R., Modern Legal Systems Cyclopedia (K530 .M62 & online).
 This multi-volume introduction to the legal systems of foreign countries is arranged by continent and area.
 It includes both country studies written by selected experts and reprints of articles on a variety of topics, mostly related to international law.

-You can find other works on comparative law in the online catalog under the subject heading Comparative Law.
+To locate additional works in the Duke University Libraries online catalog, use the subject heading Comparative Law.

 There are articles on comparative and foreign law topics in many law reviews and journals, especially those focusing on foreign and international law.
-Listed below are just a few of the most important English-language journals specializing in foreign and comparative legal research.
-The Library receives many foreign legal periodicals as well.
-To find other periodicals in the online catalog you can do a subject search using the subtopic "periodicals" (e.g. comparative law--periodicals).
-Many periodicals are also available online; look for “[electronic resource]” in the title field and use the "GetIt@Duke" link for access and coverage information.
+Listed below are just a few of the leading English-language journals specializing in foreign and comparative legal topics.

-- American Journal of Comparative Law (Periodicals).
+- American Journal of Comparative Law (Periodicals & online).
 Published by the American Society of Comparative Law, this journal includes articles on a wide range of foreign and comparative law issues.
-The Society's website includes links to comparative, international and foreign law sites.

-- The British Institute of International and Comparative Law puts out the International and Comparative Law Quarterly (Periodicals).
+- The British Institute of International and Comparative Law puts out the International and Comparative Law Quarterly (Periodicals & online).

-- The International Journal of Legal Information (formerly International Journal of Law Libraries) (Periodicals) is a publication of the International Association of Law Libraries.
+- The International Journal of Legal Information (formerly International Journal of Law Libraries) (Periodicals & online) is a publication of the International Association of Law Libraries.
 It includes many bibliographies and reviews books of topical interest.

-The Index to Foreign Legal Periodicals (Reference Indexes and online) indexes articles in English language and foreign language journals in the fields of public and private international law, comparative law and the municipal law of all countries except the U.S., U.K. and Commonwealth countries with common law systems.
+- The Index to Foreign Legal Periodicals indexes articles in English language and foreign language journals in the fields of public and private international law, comparative law and the municipal law of all countries except the U.S., U.K. and Commonwealth countries with common law systems.

 Szladits' A Bibliography on Foreign and Comparative Law (1955-1983), continued by Szladits' Bibliography on Foreign and Comparative Law (1984-1998) (Ref.
 K38 .S95 & in HeinOnline Parker School of Foreign & Comparative Law Library), are useful for finding older English-language articles (after 1990, articles are no longer indexed).